By Casey Terry – Loyola University Chicago, Masters in Public History Program, Fall 2019.

 One of the most important groups formed in the U.S. to fight for women’s political rights was the National Woman’s Party.
 The National Woman’s Party (NWP) grew out of the National American Woman Suffrage Association (NAWSA).
 NAWSA led the suffrage movement nationally for many years.
 Suffragists Alice Paul and Lucy Burns were active in NAWSA and were appointed to NAWSA’s Congressional Committee in 1912 .
 But they felt limited by what they saw as NAWSA’s traditional methods and advocated for more militant tactics.
 In 1916, they split from NAWSA and formed the National Woman’s Party to fight for suffrage and, after the passing of the 19th Amendment, for women’s rights more broadly.

-At this convention, the various suffrage groups were given time to debate the suffrage plank before the Committee of Resolutions in the Coliseum, the convention venue .
+At the Republican Convention, the various suffrage groups were given time to debate the suffrage plank before the Committee of Resolutions in the Coliseum, the convention venue .
 Over 11,000 conventioneers heard the suffragists argue for granting the right to vote to women and the need for the party to include it in its plank .
 The NWP debaters expressed support for an amendment to the U.S. Constitution and other suffragists felt that aiming for a federal amendment would kill the suffrage movement altogether.

 Antoinette Funk, a NAWSA supporter from Illinois, claimed that although women should have the right to vote, with the World War in progress, women needed to focus on America and the war effort first .
 In Mrs. Funk’s eyes, this would not happen if a women’s political party was formed and if the focus was a federal amendment.
 Carrie Chapman Catt, the president of NAWSA, called the NWP’s plan “suicidal” for suffrage.
 Catt claimed that adding a suffrage plank to the Republican Party’s platform would make it a partisan issue which the Democrats would refuse to put through .
 She believed that the way to get the vote was by targeting individual states.